Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 | `mu_count_h` / `mu_count_l` | Somatic hypermutation counts |

 * I decided to start with processed files rather than raw data because raw scBCR‑seq output typically comes in complex bioinformatics formats, and handling it can easily become a full project on its own.
 For this project, I prefered to focus on the downstream biology (lineage relationships, somatic hypermutation patterns, and class-switch recombination), rather than re-implementing well known upstream steps.

+* The tool tries a list of recognised aliases for each role, so many non-standard column names are detected automatically.

 ### Output:
 The outputs are written to a single folder (default: `bcr_lineage_output/`).